 We recently sat down with Godsil to find out more about him, Godsil Motorcars, and the Manhattan V16.

 Making a car is tough.
 Why are you developing a car?

-In 2006 I created Exotica Motorsports where we cater to a niche market, with customers all over the world, supplying parts for Ferraris, Lamborghinis, etc. We supply parts from other manufacturers, design and create parts that fill holes we find in the market, and we created a line of carbon fiber and designed body kits under the brand name Elite Carbon.
+In 2006 I created Exotica Motorsports where we cater to a niche market, with customers all over the world, supplying parts for Ferraris, Lamborghinis, etc. We supply parts from other manufacturers, design and create parts that fill holes we find in the market, and we created a line of carbon fiber body kits under the brand name Elite Carbon.
 Everything I have learned and been obsessed with has lead me to this venture.
 I have come up with a concept and design language for our cars that will fill a niche in the market.
 I am asked this same question a lot and I don’t look at it as a tough project.
 Sure, I see it as a long road but with the dream team we have put together we have a great road map to success.

 Who’s doing the development work for the powertrain?

 The production engine development is going to be done by Stephen Chue who was the president and technical director of Katech for many years.
 Katech developed the V-16 prototype engine for the Cadillac Sixteen.
 Stephen was also heavily involved in the performance and durability development of the Chevy IRL, Corvette C5R and C6R engines, as well as the Cadillac LMP and GT racing engines.
 He also worked on developing production engines for GM, which included the Gen II Ecotec, Cadillac LSA, and Corvette LS7 and LS9 engines.

 What hurdles are you running into?

 We really haven’t had many hurdles up to this point but to take the venture to the next stage we have started to reach out to investment partners.
 We have a design, we have a clay model, and we are now working on the prototype engine.
 The next step is a full scale prototype.